DanielBrunnsaker/GenExp/README.md

 ## Generation and experiment execution parameters

 Settings regarding the runs can be found in `scripts/config.py`.
+Note that you will need to change paths to relevant executables in the config-file.

 ## Generating an hypothesis, experimental design and liquid handling scripts